Quartz vs Granite: Main Differences and Recommendations

-“Which one is better?” we get this question frequently which is not easy to answer.
-We asked our customer what color style they like and love.
-Because our clients will be seeing and living with the kitchen countertop slab color everyday, it is important that you choose a color you like.
-There is little difference in terms of functionality and durability as both granite and quartz are scratch, heat and stain resistance (once granite is sealed).
-Below we provide the main differences:
+“Which one is better?” we often get this question regarding quartz countertops and granite.
+It is not an easy question to answer.
+We frequently ask our customers what color style they prefer and adore.
+Choosing a kitchen countertop slab color is crucial because our clients will interact with it on a daily basis.
+You must choose a color that you genuinely like.
+In terms of functionality and durability, there is minimal disparity between granite and quartz.
+Both materials are resistant to scratches, heat, and stains (once granite is properly sealed).
+Let’s delve into the main differences:

 |Scratch and heat